DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 ### Blessing of the Tree of Light
 _**Totem Specialist:** 18th level_<br>
 You learn how to share your totem's power with your allies.
 When you use your Totemic Might feature, you can choose one willing creature you can see within 60 feet of you.
-The chosen creature<br> also gains the benefits of your Totemic Might feature.<br> If you are incapacitated or killed, this effect immediately ends for both of you.
+The chosen creature also gains the benefits of your Totemic Might feature.
+If you are incapacitated or killed, this effect immediately ends for both of you.

 <!--- <img src='https://www.gmbinder.com/images/MuHNLvq.png' style='position:absolute;bottom:-130px;right:0px;width:770px;z-index:1000;' /> --->